Updated: March 31, 2026

 Lac-Simon: A Journey Through History and Nature

-The town of Lac-Simon invites visitors to delve into its fascinating history through interpretive panels installed at the marina, revealing the secrets of Lake Simon and its heritage.
+The municipality of Lac-Simon invites visitors to delve into its fascinating history through interpretive panels installed at the marina, which reveal the secrets of Lake Simon and its heritage.

-For those who love adventure and exploration, a trip along the Canard Blanc Island Historical Interpretation Trail is a must.
-This immersive trail, dotted with informational signs, traces the local history while offering a special connection with nature.
-In summer, docks on the east and west slopes provide easy access for visitors.
+For lovers of adventure and discovery, a hike along the Canard Blanc Island Historical Interpretive Trail is a must.
+This immersive trail, dotted with informational signs, traces local history while offering a special connection with nature.
+In the summer, docks built on the east and west slopes provide easy access for visitors.
 From there, a trail leads to Lac des Étoiles, where an inviting rest area lets you fully enjoy the tranquility of the surroundings.

 Whether you’re a history buff, an outdoor enthusiast, or simply looking for some peace and quiet, this tour promises an enriching getaway in the heart of a pristine natural setting.